 At 6’5” I am a tall glass of water that most consumer products don’t generally cater to.
 Surprisingly, this string trimmer was very comfortable to use.
 I’m very active in my mid-30’s and weed eating still typically hurts my back from the weight and necessary lean because of shorter models.
 Not here.
 I was able to slice through overgrown edges, curb hiding clover and a fairy ring of tall grass around a telephone pole that hasn’t seen its base in almost a decade.
 As far as changing the string?
 Ryobi has the Reel-Easy (bless you all for your pun) speed load system that lets you call in reinforcements within 60 seconds.
 True story.
 When you hit the end of your line it will spit out the excess and with a few spins of the “Speed Winder” you’re ready to roll.

 With the extended run time, ease of use and silent but deadly work ethic, the Ryobi One+ 18v Brushless String Trimmer is a great addition to combat the unruly weeds in small to medium sized yards.
-You can pick yours up exclusively at The Home Depot for $159.00 (high capacity battery and charger included).
+You can pick yours up exclusively at The Home Depot (high capacity battery and charger included).
 Need a little more power?
-Check out its 40 volt big brother for $169.00.
+Check out its 40 volt big brother.